ryew19840429/assignmentkie/README.md

 # Assignmentkie

 ## Introduction
 Hi!
-Thank you for the opportunity to give this assignment a go.
+Thank you for the interesting assignment.
 Had fun learning CDK.
-Looking forward to discuss it more with you!
+Looking forward to discuss it more with you all!

 ## Local Development
 The whole development was done using Localstack to make iteration quick and cost free.
 A docker-compose.yml is available in the localstack folder for reference.
 To get it up and running, simple use `docker-compose up`.